This isn’t just about having a successful campus—this is about more people meeting Jesus.

 Timing becomes more important, project management becomes more difficult, and clarity becomes vital to make any steps forward.

-My team and I launched an online course focusing strictly on the complexities of multisite—the Multisite Unstuck Course.
-Because I see so many multisite churches struggling with internal communications, I wanted to highlight a few of the things that we suggest in the course.
+My team’s multisite consulting process focuses strictly on the complexities of multisite.
+Because I see so many multisite churches struggling with internal communications, I wanted to highlight a few of the things we help you navigate through in this process—

 I can’t stress the importance of this enough.
 Lack of clarity around decision-making frustrates leaders, slows progress in critical areas, and causes an undercurrent of strain between teammates.